kubos/kubos/docs/os-docs/kubos-linux-on-iobc.rst

-Building KubOS Linux for the ISIS-OBC
+Building Kubos Linux for the ISIS-OBC
 =====================================

 Overview
 --------

-This supplementary document covers specific features and components of KubOS Linux for the ISIS-OBC.
+This supplementary document covers specific features and components of Kubos Linux for the ISIS-OBC.

-The :doc:`kubos-linux-overview` doc covers the major components of KubOS Linux.
+The :doc:`kubos-linux-overview` doc covers the major components of Kubos Linux.

-Additionally, this document covers the steps required in order to build KubOS Linux.
+Additionally, this document covers the steps required in order to build Kubos Linux.

 Reference Documents
 -------------------